idadwind1/idadwind1/README.md

     "A Chinese",
     "A Linux user",
     "A student",
-    "An unbeliever",
-    "A \"loli complex\"",
-    "A person who owns hundreds of accounts",
-    "A living male Carbon-based higher creature called a human", "Speak in Chinese and English very well",
+    "Speak in Chinese and English very well",
-    "Live on a planet called Earth located in the Solar system" };
+    "A person who had signed up for hundreds of different accounts", "A living male Carbon-based higher creature called a human", "Live on a planet called Earth located in the Solar system" };
 ```